rdmpage/biostor/api-doc.md

 # BioStor API

 BioStor has a simple API which underpins the site.
-All results are returned in JSON format, with an HTTP status code in the field **status**.
-A value of 200 means the call returns a result, 404 means their are no results that match the query.
+By default results are returned in JSON format, with an HTTP status code in the field **status**.
+A value of 200 means the call returns a result, 404 means there are no results that match the query.
+Some calls may return plain text, TSV, or other formats.

 ## Individual records